LGro/reunicorn-website/content/en/donate.md

 With all that considered, we currently estimate that **sustainable maintenance of Coagulate costs up to 20,000 EUR annually**.

 Showing users ads and thereby exposing them to tracking is not compatible with our commitment to protecting our users' privacy.
-Equally so is selling user data to third parties.
+Equally so, selling user data to third parties for profit will not happen.
 That means we need to rely on Coagulate users to financially support the continued maintenance of the app.

 To fund the development of additional features we apply for grants offered by government agencies, or rely on the time contributions of individual developers, designers, writers and other supporters.